 It happens every year.
-You and some buddies get together for a summer cookout at the park or maybe a late night out on the lake.
-At the end of the night, some friends will leave the party with no inflamed red bumps, others will leave covered in bright red dots that feel like they’ll never stop itching.
-So, really, why are some people more prone to mosquito bites than others?
+You and some friends and family get together for a summer cookout in your backyard or at the park, or maybe you spend a late night out on the lake.
+At the end of the night, some friends will find themselves covered in bright red itchy bug bites, while others head home scot-free.
+Why are some people more prone to mosquito bites than others?

-As it turns out, the answer is not so easy.
+As it turns out, the answer is not so simple.